benderTheCrime/eslint-plugin-benderthecrime/README.md

 * `require-jsdoc-on-export`:

     Requires JSDoc docstrings only on exports.
-This rule allows an additional configuration option specifying on which code constructs JSDocs should be required:
+This rule allows an additional Array configuration option specifying which types of exports to exclude when checking for JSDoc docstrings:

     ```json
     {